IBM/appmod-resorts/README.md

 ### Prerequisites

 * You must have at least one cluster available on IKS.
 If not, create one following this [guide](https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial).
-Hint: Follow the [In the GUI](https://cloud.ibm.com/containers-kubernetes/catalog/cluster/create) link.
+Hint: Follow the [In the IBM Cloud console](https://cloud.ibm.com/containers-kubernetes/catalog/cluster/create) link.
 It's the easy path.

 * You must have the following installed in your developer environment:
   * [Docker](https://www.docker.com/get-docker)